techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=116
 (7257)
 Select the correct statement about JDBC two-tier processing model.

-a.
-A user's commands are delivered to the database or other data source, and the results of those statements are sent back to the user.
+A. A user's commands are delivered to the database or other data source, and the results of those statements are sent back to the user.

-b.
-Two-tier is referred to as a client/server configuration, with the user's machine as the Server, and the machine housing the data source as the Client.
+B. Two-tier is referred to as a client/server configuration, with the user's machine as the Server, and the machine housing the data source as the Client.

-c.
-User's commands are sent to a "middle tier" of services, which then sends the commands to the data source. d.
+C. User's commands are sent to a "middle tier" of services, which then sends the commands to the data source.

+D.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: